from-es/linkclump-plus/media/linkclump-plus/Chrome Web Store/doc/Overview.md

 ## System Requirements

-Works with Google Chrome & Chromium-based browsers on Windows, Mac and Linux.
+Works with Google Chrome & Chromium-based browsers.

 ## Support

 Please note that support can not be provided as this is a free extension.

-If you have issue or feature requests, please report them at https://github.com/from-es/linkclump-plus/issues.
+If you have issue or feature requests, please report them at issues (https://github.com/from-es/linkclump-plus/issues).

 ## Related Links